-The release of the newest version of Ruby on Rails is just around the corner.
-With it, a ton of new features will be introduced to the public.
-We’re excited to see all the new stuff Ruby on Rails 6.0 has to offer!
+Rails 6.0. is finally released.
+We’re excited to see all the new stuff Rails 6.0 has to offer!
 With regular releases of the beta versions, developers had access to the upcoming framework for quite a while and they reported that it looks solid.
-Will the new Ruby on Rails 6.0 bring back the enormous popularity RoR once had?
+Will the new Rails 6.0 bring back the enormous popularity RoR once had?

-Here are our most anticipated features of the upcoming version of Ruby on Rails 6.0!
+Here are our most anticipated features of the new version of Rails 6.0!

 “The default number [of workers running in parallel] is the actual core count on the machine you are on, but can be changed by the number passed to the parallelize method.”
 To enable executing tests parallel just set the number of workers in